 CU: Talent aspirates buffer.

-On a XX, warm 0.25% trypsin-EDTA solution to 37 degrees Celsius [1].
+In a water bath, warm 0.25% trypsin-EDTA solution to 37 degrees Celsius [1].
 With a 5-milliliter serological pipette, add 2 milliliters of the warmed trypsin-EDTA solution to each dish [2].
 Gently rock each dish so that the trypsin completely covers the surface of the dish [3].

-MED: Talent places EDTA solution on a XX.
+MED: Talent places EDTA solution on a cell layer.

 MED: Talent adds 2 mL solution to each dish.